Make a Planned Gift

 Retirement Plan Assets and Investments

 You may need to plan for additional assets that are not covered in your will or trust.
 If you have an IRA, 401(k), life insurance policy, or any additional accounts, these are called “non-probate assets,” and they need to be planned for separately.
-Using the online tool linked here, you can log all of your assets, receive printable instructions on how to set each one up with your broker, and even name Harvest City as beneficiary to build a food-secure future for New Yorkers.
+You can log all of your assets, receive printable instructions on how to set each one up with your broker, and even name City Harvest as beneficiary to build a food-secure future for New Yorkers.
+Plan your beneficiaries today.